Test in a live environment

 In conclusion, the combination of Bouncy Castle C# and IronPDF offers a solution for creating and securing PDF documents in .NET applications.
 Bouncy Castle provides the necessary cryptographic tools for securing data, while IronPDF brings the ease of PDF creation and manipulation.
 This integration is particularly valuable in scenarios requiring high levels of document security and confidentiality.

-For those interested in exploring IronPDF, allowing developers to experiment and evaluate its features.
-Should you decide to integrate IronPDF into your production environment, licensing starts from $749.
+For those interested in exploring IronPDF, the library offers a free trial version, allowing developers to experiment and evaluate its features.
+Should you decide to integrate IronPDF into your production environment, licensing information and options are available.